Bern4rdR/DiscordBot/README.md

 ### Installation
 The latest versoin of **Python** is available [here](https://www.python.org/downloads/).

-To install the discord.py module in the command prompt using the command `pip install discord.py`.
+To install the discord.py package in the command prompt using the command `pip install discord.py`.
 For a guidde on the installation, click [here](https://pypi.org/project/discord.py/).
 Note that discord.py only works with **Python 3.5+**.